Tag: content-providers

 It joins Channel 4’s Hollyoaks and the BBC’s Doctors, while the long-running Coronation Street is expected to make the change from SD shortly.

-The show’s stars were reportedly concerned about the transition, worried that the new HD video would draw attention to facial wrinkles.
+It was reported that stars of the soap were concerned about the show’s transition, worried that the new HD video would draw attention to facial wrinkles.